The final version of the EU Copyright Directive is an improvement, but we remain concerned.

 Copyright is really complex.
 Any use of a work or of any other content that could be protected by intellectual property laws (such as a picture, a painting, a photo, a piece of furniture, etc.) will make platforms liable under Article 17.

 Will YouTube be able to get all necessary licences on creators' behalf?

 We will do our best, but the ambiguity in the text of Article 17 will open the door to possible claims from rights holders because, even if we get the rights, the data regarding ownership is so poor that we might no know if a licence covers a particular piece of content because the rights holder is unable to identify it.

 What does this mean for me as a YouTube creator or artist in the European Union?

-- YouTube and other platforms may have no choice but to block your existing videos and prevent you from uploading new ones in the European Union unless you can prove you own everything in your videos (including visuals and sounds).
+YouTube and other platforms may have no choice but to block your existing videos and prevent you from uploading new ones in the European Union unless you can prove that you own everything in your videos (including visuals and sounds).